 Hey.
-Before I begin my rant I want to warn you that this is going to be very personal, long and full of trigger warnings such as mental illness, depression, anxiety and more so if you’re not comfortable reading about such topics this is definitely NO for you.
+Before I begin my rant I want to warn you that this is going to be very personal.
+Long and full of trigger warnings such as mental illness, depression, anxiety and more so if you’re not comfortable reading about such topics this is definitely NO for you.

 If you’re someone like I was, struggling with something you can’t quite identify, feeling just plainly bad, feeling lonely cuz no one could possibly understand what you’re going through.

-I complained to my family my friends but let’s face it we’re talking about 6 months of my wining,of course they would get sick of me so overtime felt particularly bad, like my heart was about to stop I just kept it all inside, stuck on the verge of “omg I don’t want to die” and “omg please let me die and make it stop”
+I complained to my family my friends but let’s face it we’re talking about 6 months of my wining.
+Of course they would get sick of me so overtime when I felt particularly bad, like my heart was about to stop I just kept it all inside.
+Stuck on the verge of “omg I don’t want to die” and “omg please let me die and make it stop”

-I tried to help myself on my own, I meditated, I took pills, I visited altogether 8 different doctors – all with same answer – I’m healthy.
+I meditated.
+I took pills.
+I visited altogether 8 different doctors – all with same answer – I’m healthy.

 I spend almost 6 months “lying” (well more like sitting cuz I had this paranoid fear that if I lie down I would choke so I “slept” with 4 pillows so I was practically half sitting) in my bed watching one comedy show after another crying and feeling helpless.
-What can I say – fun times.

 I might seem unfair to my friends and family now but honestly there is just so much “get over yourself” “stop thinking about it” “it’s all in your head” “it’s not real” “you’re overeating” “people have it much worse than you” “you’re not thinking about your family/friends” until you realize you are completely alone in this.